Published April, 2020 by in Uncategorized

 Platforms should be proactive in signaling, downranking – and in the worst cases, removing – malicious deepfakes because users have limited experience of this type of invisible-to-the-eye and inaudible-to-the-ear manipulation, and because journalists don’t have the ready tools to detect them quickly or effectively.
 But addressing deepfakes does not remove the responsibility to also actively address other forms of ‘shallowfake’ video manipulation like mislabeling a real video or lightly editing a real video

-Some questions that relate to the policy: How will both Facebook and Twitter ensure that it is accurately detecting deepfakes?
-How will it ensure it makes good judgements on when a modification is malicious or whether something is masquerading as satire or parody?
-How will it communicate what it learns to sceptical consumers?
-How will it make sure that any decisions it makes are subject to transparency and appeal because of the inevitable mistakes?
+Some ongoing questions that relate to the policies: How will both Facebook, Twitter, TikTok and others ensure that they are accurately detecting deepfakes?
+How will they ensure they make good judgements on when a modification is malicious or whether something is masquerading as satire or parody?
+How will they communicate what they learn to sceptical consumers?
+How will they make sure that any decisions they make are subject to transparency and appeal because of the inevitable mistakes?

 What should lawmakers do?

 Governments are just starting to legislate around deepfakes.
 These laws relate to both non-consensual sexual images as well as usages for deception and mis/disinformation.

 In the US a number of laws have been proposed at the State and Federal level.
 In the Asia-Pacific region two examples are the laws in the People’s Republic of China that ban deepfakes and other ‘fake news’ and recently proposed legislation in the Philippines.
 One caution about these laws is when they make a very broad definition of audiovisual forgery and include important forms of free expression like satire, or give broad discretion and power to governments to decide what is ‘fake’